 Does the library have a scanner?

-The library does not have a scanner; students can use the scanner in the college's main computer lab located in the ATLC building, Rooms 316-317.
+The library does not have a dedicated scanner, but the library's photocopier can be used to scan pages to a flashdrive.
+Students can also use the scanner in the college's main computer lab located in the ATLC building, Rooms 316-317

 Does the library have a fax I can use?